bmc/cheat-sheets/pbx.md

 1. Applications > Follow Me
 2. Select the extension.
-3. Select "hunt" as the Ring Strategy.
+3. Select *hunt* as the Ring Strategy.
-4. Add the number, with a trailing "#", to the Follow-Me List.
+4. Add the number, with a trailing #, to the Follow-Me List.
 5. Optional: Adjust the ring time.

+**Note**: If the target of an inbound route is a ring group, rather than an extension, you must include a "#" on the end of the extension in the ring group to force Follow Me behavior.

+### Ensuring that the original caller ID follows a forwarded call

+Go into Advanced Settings and change **SIP trustrpid** and **SIP sendrpid** to `yes`.

+Also, make *sure* you don't have the Outbound CID set on the primary extension.

 # References